FxSchrauber/OLD_Code_for_developing_Lightworks_effects/curves/S/curve10S.md

    - `x` Maximum range 0 to 1
    - `slope` Maximum range about -9 to +9

-If `TANH` is used, these restrictions do not apply!
+If the macro`TANH` is used, these restrictions do not apply!